 But we cannot access this magic because it’s being squashed by the FDA.
 Adams, in fact, rejects all positions and statements from the FDA except for warnings on vaccine inserts.

 He insists the reason black salve is being suppressed is because it is a natural herb.
 Yet half of medicines have a plant base, so pharmaceutical companies, government regulators, and doctors are not against considering treatments and cures derived from nature.
 For example, there has been research done on the potential medical value of primrose oil for eczema, cinnamon for blood sugar control, and clove oil for tooth pain.
-All of these have had mixed results and have yet to be confirmed as legitimate medicne.
+All of these have had mixed results and have yet to be confirmed as legitimate medicine.
 But they have been considered and studied, not hushed up and repressed.

 I have backed up my belief with action, receiving traditional care for my skin cancer.
 Should Adams be hit with the same, I would hope for his sake that he would decline the black salve and only lose face in the figurative sense.